A Storm of Swords: Slaver's Bay

 Daenerys Targaryen learns that large slave armies can be bought in Astapor, one of the cities of Slaver's Bay, and buys the entire host of the warrior-eunuch Unsullied by offering one of her infant dragons in exchange.
 Upon payment, Daenerys orders the Unsullied and the dragon to turn on the slave traders and sack the city.
 With the help of her maturing dragons, she frees all the slaves of Astapor, including the Unsullied.
-Daenerys' army then conquers the slaver city of Yunkai; but the lords of the neighbouring city of Meereen antagonize Daenerys by killing child slaves and burning the land to deny her resources.
+Daenerys's army then conquers the slave city of Yunkai, but the lords of the neighboring city of Meereen antagonize Daenerys by killing child slaves and burning the land to deny her resources.
 Consequently, Daenerys besieges the city to no avail.

 Daenerys discovers two traitors in her camp: Ser Jorah Mormont, who had spied on her for the late King Robert, and Ser Barristan Selmy, the humiliated former Lord Commander of King Robert's Kingsguard.
 Daenerys offers both men the chance to make amends by sneaking into Meereen to free the slaves and start an uprising.
 Meereen soon falls and, in retaliation for the murdered child slaves, Daenerys has the city's rulers put to death.
-Selmy asks for Daenerys' forgiveness and becomes Lord Commander of her Queensguard, while Jorah, who refuses to admit any wrongdoing, is banished.
+Selmy asks for Daenerys's forgiveness and becomes Lord Commander of her Queensguard, while Jorah, who refuses to admit any wrongdoing, is banished.
 When Daenerys learns that the council she left to govern Astapor has been overthrown, she decides to remain in Meereen to rule it herself.